peakmediation/Peak-Mediation-Android-SDK/README.md

         }

   Make sure your ads are clearly distinguished from the rest of your app’s content.
 You must include clearly visible text that reads “Promoted,” “Sponsored,” “Ad,” or a localized version thereof.

+7. Using async ad requests

+        PeakAsyncAdRequestListener asyncAdRequestListener = new PeakAsyncAdRequestListener() {
+            @Override
+            public void onAdReady(String adZoneId) {
+                //Show the ad with adZoneId
+                //Request stops itself when the ad is ready.
+            }
+        };

+        ..
+        //Create an instance of PeakAsyncAdRequest with desired ad zone id and start it PeakAsyncAdRequest asyncAdRequest = PeakSdk.createAdRequest(AD_ZONE_ID);
+        asyncAdRequest.start(asyncAdRequestListener);
+        ..

+        @Override
+        protected void onPause() {
+          ...
+          //Cancel the request if you don't need it anymore asyncAdRequest.cancel();
+          super.onPause();
+        }